-These prehistoric-looking, but highly efficient fishermen, have become an increasingly common sight along inland lakes, reservoirs and rivers in the UK.
+These prehistoric-looking birds are highly efficient fishermen.
+Cormorants have become an increasingly common sight along inland lakes, reservoirs and rivers in the UK.

 The last 30 years have seen a substantial increase in the total number of cormorants found on UK coasts and estuaries.

-Additionally, it is now widely acknowledged that large numbers of cormorants, naturally coastal-breeding seabirds, are establishing colonies across the south west, Midlands and East Anglia.
-This is good news for inland ornithologists, but anglers are concerned that the cormorants' exceptional fishing ability will finish off already depleted fish stocks.
+It's also now widely acknowledged that large numbers of cormorants, naturally coastal-breeding seabirds, are establishing colonies across the south west, Midlands and East Anglia.
+This is good news for inland birdwatchers, but anglers are concerned that the cormorants' exceptional fishing ability will finish off already depleted fish stocks.

 Cormorants are surprisingly large birds.
-Some say that their long necks and hooked bills give them a primitive, almost reptilian appearance.
-This is enhanced by the fact that they are commonly seen standing atop rocks, posts or trees with their wings out-stretched to either side.
+Some say that their long necks and hooked bills give them a primitive, almost reptilian, appearance.
+This is enhanced by the fact that they are commonly seen standing atop rocks, posts or trees with their wings out-stretched.

 The cormorants' oily plumage is only partially waterproof and after diving for fish, they effectively have to hang out their wings to dry.